 Although a major resistance against a proposed social media tax, the government pushed through the controversial social media tax called OTT.
 Whenever you want to use social media apps in Uganda you have to pay an additional tax.
 For tourists this is just a couple cents, but fo Ugandans this can be a lot of money.

-Unfortunately Instagram and Facebook are blocked since the beginning of 2021 and so far there is no news that is about to chance.
+Unfortunately Instagram and Facebook are blocked since the beginning of 2021 and so far in 2022 there is no news this is about to chance.
 The Uganda government and Facebook are having a dispute and therefore Facebook and Instagram can NOT be accessed through a Uganda mobile internet connection.
+However, quietly Instagram has been restored and is now available again to some degree.
+The Facebook ban is still in power.

 Use of VPN in Uganda